This post may contain affiliate links. Please read our disclosure policy.

 This sandwich recipe is quick & easy to make.
 Although, there are a few different steps: the veggies, tofu, and assembly — each element is simple and comes together with very little effort.
 Here’s the process:

-- For the pickled veggies.
-In a large mason jar or other container with a lid, add the carrots and cucumber.
+Step #1: Pickle the veggies.
+In a large mason jar, add the fresh veggies.
 Pour in the salt, sugar, vinegars, and water.
-If your jar isn’t filled up all the way, you can add in a bit more vinegar and/or fill it the rest of the way up with water.
 Set in the fridge until ready to use.

-- Marinate the tofu.
+Step #2: Make the tofu marinade.
 Pat the tofu dry and make sure to remove any excess water.
 In a shallow dish, whisk together the ginger, garlic, soy sauce and sesame oil.
-Place the strips of tofu in and let it marinate for 10 minutes on each side.
+Place the tofu slices in a single layer and let it marinate for 10 minutes on each side.

-- Cook the tofu.
-Heat the sesame oil in a large skillet over medium heat.
+STEP #3: Cook the tofu.
+Heat the sesame oil in a nonstick skillet over medium heat.
 Once hot but not burning, add in the tofu and cook for 4-5 minutes on each side until it’s a nice golden brown color.
-Once done, take off of the heat, sprinkle with the sesame seeds, and set aside.

-- To assemble the sandwich.
-Toast the bread and spread the sriracha mayo on each side.
-Top with a hefty portion of the veggies, about 5 slices per sandwich of the tofu, and finish off with a few slices of jalapeño and a bit of the cilantro.
-ENJOY!!
+STEP #4: Assemble the sandwich.
+Toast the bread and spread the spicy vegan mayo on each side.
+Top with a hefty portion of the veggies, the tofu, and finish off with a few slices of jalapeño and a bit of the cilantro.

 - Traditionally, the pickled veggies in these sandwiches have carrots, cucumber, and daikon in them, but I went to two different stores and couldn’t find daikon.
 So, I just went with some multi-colored carrots and cucumber instead.